 Presence of exposure to a course of this nature provides necessary awareness to the incoming professional about the scope and nature of the assignment at hand and also makes the charged professionals aware of standard protocols and procedures involved.

 The professionals at ICID and Aqua Foundation have witnessed such situations first hand and realize that the skill sets are in need of a wider spread in view of growing importance of an assured delivery of water to the beneficiaries and also a continued assurance of performance worthiness of the components involved.

-Dam safety bill has already passed in the Lok Sabha and is now pending with Rajya Sabha.
-It is likely that the same may come into effect shortly.
-Already, with DRIP II in place, there is a need of trained dam safety professionals at the field level who are able to coordinate with various expert committees and panels who take up the formulation of remedial measures and also supervise implementation of the same.
+The Dam Safety Act 2021 has already come into force.
+The act categorically puts tremendous focus on qualifications, experience and training of concerned personnel responsible for safety of specified dams.
+There is an immediate need of trained dam safety professionals at the field level who are able to coordinate with various expert committees and panels who take up the formulation of remedial measures and also supervise implementation of the same.
 This course will enable the project authorities to create such a group for better progress in their dam safety related works.
 Similarly, in India, there is increasing emphasis on demand side management for water resources.
 In such cases, the status of network capacities for delivering the required volumes will also require assurance.
 Maintenance of networks will therefore receive increasing importance.
 In this context, the course will be able to fulfil this gap.